 - taking steps to prevent release or leakage of dangerous substances

-- keeping a spill kit near to storage areas, and ensuring staff are trained in what to do in the event of a spill
+- keeping a spill kit near to storage areas, and training staff in what to do in the event of a spill

 - cleaning up any leaks or spills that occur

-- using the right precautions when handling substances - for example, wearing protective clothing or ensuring adequate ventilation
+- using the right safeguards when handling substances - for example, wearing protective clothing or ensuring adequate ventilation

-- ensuring employees who store and handle dangerous substances are properly trained
+- training employees who store and handle dangerous substances

-- checking containers used for short-term storage are properly labelled
+- properly labelling containers used for short-term storage